-Michael Hepburn is a Greenock artist who specialises in pastel paintings.
+Michael Hepburn is a Greenock artist who specialises in pastel paintings and is primarily self-taught.
 He prefers pastels because of the wide range of pre-mixed colour variations and soft appearance of the finished work.
 His main aim is to produce a warm naturalistic effect; through colour, light and tonal values.

-Michael’s paintings cover a number of genres; including portraits, landscapes, maritime, still life and wildlife.
-He grew up near the Firth of Clyde, which is a place with a long shipbuilding tradition, and why maritime art is his favourite genre.
+Michael’s paintings cover a number of genres; including seascapes, landscapes, figurative, still life and wildlife.
+He grew up near the Firth of Clyde, which is a place with a long shipbuilding tradition, and why maritime art is close to his heart.
 His dad used to work on the paddle steamers and brought Michael with him on numerous trips.
 These excursions nurtured Michael’s interest in the subject – an interest that is still with him to this day.
+Furthermore, his high school art teacher was renowned maritime artist James Watt.

 His work has been exhibited at The Royal Scottish Academy, The Royal Glasgow Institute of the Fine arts, The Pastel Society in London and a variety of other galleries throughout the UK.